 Many of us have likely, at one time or another, skinny dipped.
 But have you ever felt the desire to weed your garden in the buff?
 Maybe you have daydreamed of walking naked through the flowerbed or even tilling the soil “au naturel.”
-Well, my friends, you can do just that this Saturday, May 6, 2017.
+Well, my friends, you can do just that on Saturday, May 5, 2018.
 Yes, that’s what I said!
 The Annual World Naked Gardening Day (WNGD) is real, and it’s celebrated on the first Saturday of May.

 Alrighty, so now that you know it’s doable, there are some things to “bare” in mind before you strip off those outer garments and jump right in.

 What is World Naked Gardening Day?